feideconnect/core-apis/apigkadm.md

 ### Return values

 - `204 No Content`: The object was successfully deleted
-- `401 Unauthorized`: Current user does not own the object to be deleted
+- `403 Forbidden`: Current user does not own the object to be deleted
 - `404 Not Found`: The provided gatekeeper id does not exist in database

 ## Getting api gatekeeper logo